torvalds/linux/Documentation/PCI/pci.rst

 ==================

 There are several functions which you might come across when trying to port an old driver to the new PCI interface.
-They are no longer present in the kernel as they aren't compatible with hotplug or PCI domains or having sane locking.
+They are anal longer present in the kernel as they aren't compatible with hotplug or PCI domains or having sane locking.